extenda/hiiretail-gcp-pubsub-java/README.md

 compatible implementation on the classpath.

 To use the PubSub client, you first need to instantiate a `PubSubClientFactory`.\
-The factory can take a custom (Jackson) `ObjectMapper` as parameter, or use its default.
-The mapper is used to convert the objects being sent, to suitable JSONs to publish.
-Therefore, you will also need to add `jackson-databind` if not already present:
+The factory can take a custom `ObjectToBytesMapper` as parameter.
+The mapper is used to convert the objects being sent, to suitable data to publish.
+If you want to use Jackson to support JSON you will also need to add `jackson-databind` if not already present:

 ```xml
 <dependency>